aurora-opensource/streetscape.gl/modules/layers/src/sign-layer/README.md

 * Default: `0`

-The rotating angle of each object, in radians.
+The rotating angle of each object, in radians. `0` faces due east.

 * If a number is provided, it is used as the angle for all objects.
 * If a function is provided, it is called on each object to retrieve its angle.